thejh/node-astjourney/Readme.md

       // called for each node in the AST
     })

-Generating code from an AST:
+Generating code from an AST (`opts` are optional, they get passed through to `uglifyjs.gen_code`, you can e.g. specify that you don't want your code to be one big line):

-    var code = astjourney.stringifyAst(ast)
+    var code = astjourney.stringifyAst(ast[, opts])

 AST node properties